 The sidewalls rest on steel angle-iron rails that are welded to the frame.
 Large self-tapping bolts are installed every 6 inches to attach the sidewalls to the frame.
 Every structural member in the sidewall is framed in aluminum.
 Gel-coat fiberglass forms the outside of the sandwich.
 Azdel composite panels (a blend of polypropylene and fiberglass), which are impervious to water, form the inside of the sandwich.
 This is vacuum laminated together with foam insulation board.
 No wood is used in the exterior walls and is found only in interior partition walls.

 The roof consists of a one-piece crowned fiberglass cap atop trusses and foam insulation.
 In order to maximize its insulation qualities, the foam runs continuously throughout the roof and is not cut for any ductwork.
-Ducting and wiring are run beneath the roof in a lower cavity.
+Ducting and wiring are run beneath the roof.